bracytrae/bracytrae/README.md

 - low-overwhelm study and learning tools for neurodivergent students
 - clear education and behavioral health data dashboards
 - reliable backend APIs for human-centered support systems
-- Visual representations for the different inheritance types, so a specific repo for this.
+- Repo that goes over the different inheritance types using Java.
+- Repo that goes over the different use cases for visual tools that are used in programming.
-- Even cleaner documentation
+- Even cleaner documentation.

 ---

 ## Learning Collections